Frequently Asked questions

 What is a Digital aerial?

-  Firstly the term "digital aerial" is a bit of a myth, since as I have already mentioned, in some areas, analogue aerials can still be used to pick up digital signals.
-A more accurate description is simply a modern, updated aerial that is designed to get the best signal possible, using lots of fancy technology such as 4G filters, etc to prevent interference.
+Firstly the term "digital aerial" is a bit of a myth, since as already mentioned, in some areas, analogue aerials can still be used to pick up digital signals.
+A more accurate description is simply a modern, updated aerial that is designed to get the best signal possible, using up to date technology such as 4G filters, etc to prevent interference.

 What aerials do you use?

 We find that for the vast majority of jobs, our Log Periodic aerials that we use are more than capable of transmitting all of the channels at a high quality signal.
 It is a very common misconception to buy the biggest, most expensive aerial to get the most channels.
 This is not only untrue and a waste of money, but can actually cause interference and prevent a decent picture.